Ronda Rousey Workout and Diet

 ‘For some reason, people look at me weird when I’m holding a knife.
 I’m like, listen, I used to be a bartender, ok?
 I’ve cut slippery lemons all my life; I’m not going to chop anything off.’

-Ronda Rousey’s Fitness Routine
+Ronda Rousey’s Workout Routine

 Rousey’s weekly training schedule includes judo, striking, wrestling, jiu-jitsu, conditioning and swimming.